When an employee steps out of line, it’s important to issue them a formal warning. This formalises the situation and protects you as the employer.

 By issuing a formal warning, you are providing the employee with an opportunity to improve their behaviour before it leads to more serious consequences.

 What is a formal warning letter?

-A written formal warning is basically a letter which will sit on an employee’s file for future reference that outlines performance concerns and an action plan of what the employee needs to do.
+A formal warning letter is basically a written notice which will sit on an employee’s file for future reference that outlines performance concerns and an action plan of what the employee needs to do.

 1. Issue a verbal warning

 We’ve outlined the steps for a more informal process in an earlier blog.
 But sometimes you have to take the next step and move on to something more serious like an official warning letter.

 2. Determine your tone

 Have a think about the tone and reasons for your employee warning letter.
 By understanding your own intentions, you’ll be able to get your point across more clearly.

 Your tone can also influence how employee warning letters will be received.
 If you let anger or personal bias come through, your employee may react by withdrawing rather than improving.